Democratic systems of government are supposed to reflect the interests of ordinary citizens, and not some shadowy political elite.

 The point is that despite the power of the glue that holds nations so understood together, nations in this sense can in fact be pretty fragile and precarious things, especially when they are held together, not by common bonds of citizenship or common projects and values, but by little more than force and fear.
 The coercive glue that held the old Soviet nation together was composed partly of the Communist Party, partly of the KGB, and partly of the Red Army.
 But as the coercive power of that glue began to weaken its hold on the disparate peoples of the Soviet Union, it quickly ceased to exist, even as a nation-considered-as-state.
 That’s because the Soviet Union was, in fact, never really a nation in the deeper and more important sense that I outline below.
 It too was ultimately merely a place.

 To grasp the deeper sense of nationhood I have in mind, think of a nation not as defined by the potentially coercive instruments of statehood, but by mutual bonds of sympathy, respect, and tolerance among citizens.
 Such bonds may serve to gather people into a single or at least unified collectivity.
 They may serve as the basis of a shared national identity, grounded in a set of mutually endorsed commitments, projects, and values.
 To participate in the life of a nation in this sense -- call it nation-as-shared-project -- is not merely to be subject to the coercive power of this or that state.
 It is to participate willingly in set of shared commitment and projects.
 And it is for one’s participation in those shared projects and commitments to form an important component of one’s identity as a being in a world.
-When I am a citizen of a nation so understood, I identify with my fellow citizens as partners in a set of joint national projects and they, in turn, identity with me.
+When I am a citizen of a nation so understood, I identify with my fellow citizens as partners in a set of joint national projects and they, in turn, identify with me.

 I do not mean to say that we can never have it both ways.
 It is surely possible for a stretch of land to be occupied by a people whose common nationhood encompasses both nation-as-state and nation-as-shared-project.
 Perhaps many of the current nations of the world do precisely that.
 But since I know only America from the inside, I will reserve judgement on this score.
 On the flip side, there are also stateless nations, as we might call them.
 A stateless nation is constituted by a people bound together by a system of shared projects, values and commitments, but without access to the instruments of statehood.
 Think here of the Palestinian nation or the Kurdish nation.